samatawy/checks/help/checks.md

 const output = check.result({
   raw: true,
   nested: true,
+  validated: 'partial',
   flattened: true,
   language: 'en'
 }) as any;

 console.log(output.raw);
 console.log(output.input);
+console.log(output.validated);
 console.log(output.errors);
 ```

+Notes:

+- `validated` uses the current normalized input value, so coercions or mutations performed by checks are reflected in the output
+- `'partial'` is the default mode to prefer when you want to keep valid object fields or array items even if siblings fail
+- `'strict'` is useful when a parent object or array should be considered unusable as soon as one descendant is invalid

 ## Result types